 Lindsey Stirling is as unique as they come.
 She dances.
 She plays the violin.
 She covers classics.
 She has a flare for the dramatic.
 I remember coming across her right after she was a contestant on America’s Got Talent.
 Her specialty was covering songs and especially songs from video games and fantasy realms.
 Some of my favorites are a cover of Imagine Dragons “Radioactive” that she collaborated with Pentatonix on, her Lord of the Rings Medley, and Dragon Age.
 And I can never forget her original Elements and Crystallize – the Dubstep in them mixed perfectly with her playing and then her dancing?

 Wow.
 She now has 12.8 million subscribers on YouTube and is now one of the most successful modern touring musicians out there.
 She has so many collaborations that there just isn’t a favorite for me.
-The pandemic hasn’t stopped her, she introduced a new album, “Artemis” right before tours were canceled and has recently released a new song and video – Lose You Now featuring Mako.
+The pandemic hasn’t stopped her, she introduced a new album, “Artemis” right before tours were canceled and have recently released a new song and video – Lose You Now featuring Mako.

 Peter Hollens is an a cappella performer whose specialty is videos showing each portion of a song within a grid as it’s performed.
 Confused?
 Be sure to check out his version of “Toss a Coin to Your Witcher”.
 His YouTube channel boasts over 2.5 million subscribers at the moment.
 He collaborates with many other artists.
 What he’s most known for is adding some quirky comedy to his videos and his full medleys of famous classics.
 As a perfect example, take a look at his Disney Villains Medley featuring Whitney Avalon.

 LeeandLie as she was first known on YouTube is Amanda Lee aka Amalee.
-She has a very smooth voice and is not only a singer, but a voice actress.
+She has a very smooth voice and is not only a singer but a voice actress.
 She posts covers of anime and video game music.
 She’s an extremely unique artist in that instead of just singing a direct translation of English or Japanese lyrics, she writes her own, gets personalized art to go along with it and a track made to go along in one video.
-She had 1.75 millions subscribers as of the writing of this article and has released an original album called Hourglass.
+She had 1.75 million subscribers as of the writing of this article and has released an original album called Hourglass.

 The Piano Guys started in a little Yamaha Piano Store in a tiny town of Southern Utah.
-According to their YouTube biography, “Paul, a Yamaha dealer who dabbled in videography, Jon, a professional pianist, Al, a music producer and studio engineer, and Steve, a cellist with a creative superpower called ADHD, all serendipitously joined forces…” and the rest is history.
+According to their YouTube biography, “Paul, a Yamaha dealer who dabbled in videography, Jon, a professional pianist, Al, a music producer, and studio engineer, and Steve, a cellist with a creative superpower called ADHD, all serendipitously joined forces…” and the rest is history.
 They have 6.9 million subscribers and are watched over 3 million times every day.
 They began with creative covers of songs and now have their own original music available.

 Their Christmas songs are beautiful, both the standards and originals.
 For example, We Three Kings gets a modern twist and Carol of the Bells is stretched to a challenge for 12 cellos.
 Their videos can be majestic as in Beethoven’s 5th mixed with Secrets by OneRepublic, beautiful covers such as Chistina Perri’s A Thousand Years by Piano and Cello all the way to quirky – as in their Cello Wars (Star Wars Parody) Lightsaber Duel.
 Can you tell I really like them?